Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 ::

     usage: annogesic ppi_network [-h] [--gff_path GFF_PATH]
                                  [--proteinID_strains PROTEINID_STRAINS]
                                  [--without_strain_pubmed]
                                  [--species_STRING SPECIES_STRING] [--score SCORE]
                                  [--node_size NODE_SIZE] [--query QUERY]
                                  [project_path]

     positional arguments:
       project_path          Path of the project folder.
 If none is given, the current directory is used.

     optional arguments:
       -h, --help            show this help message and exit --gff_path GFF_PATH, -g GFF_PATH
                             The path of genome annotation gff folder.
-Please confirm your gff files which have proper locus_tag item in attributes.
+Please confirm the gff files which have proper locus_tag item in attributes.
 The locus_tag items can be real locus tag like locus_tag=SAOUHSC_00003, or they can be assigned by gene name, such as, locus_tag=dnaA.
       --proteinID_strains PROTEINID_STRAINS, -s PROTEINID_STRAINS
                             This is for query strain and filename.
-In order to retrieve the data from STRING and Pubmed, you also have to assign the similar reference.
+In order to retrieve the data from STRING and Pubmed, The close reference must be assigned.
 For example, the query strain is Staphylococcus aureus HG003, but there is no Staphylococcus aureus HG003 in STRING database.
-	                        However, there is Staphylococcus aureus 8325 which is highly similar with Staphylococcus aureus HG003.
-	                        Therefore, we can use it as reference. you can assign it like Staphylococcus_aureus_HG003.gff:Staphylococcus
+                            However, there is Staphylococcus aureus 8325 which is close to Staphylococcus aureus HG003.
+Therefore, it can be used as reference.
+The format is like Staphyloc occus_aureus_HG003.gff:Staphylococcus_aureus_HG003:"St
-	                        _aureus_HG003:"Staphylococcus aureus
-	                        8325":"Staphylococcus aureus". or Staphylococcus_aureu
+                            aphylococcus aureus 8325":"Staphylococcus aureus". or
-	                        s_HG003.gff:Staphylococcus_aureus_HG003:"93061":"Staph
+                            Staphylococcus_aureus_HG003.gff:Staphylococcus_aureus_
-	                        ylococcus aureus". or Staphylococcus_aureus_HG003.gff:
+                            HG003:"93061":"Staphylococcus aureus". or Staphylococc
-	                        Staphylococcus_aureus_HG003:"Staphylococcus aureus
+                            us_aureus_HG003.gff:Staphylococcus_aureus_HG003:"Staph
-	                        NCTC 8325":"Staphylococcus aureus". (gff_filename:gff_
+                            ylococcus aureus NCTC 8325":"Staphylococcus aureus". (
+                            gff_filename:gff_strain_name:STRING_name:Pubmed_name).
-	                        strain_name:STRING_name:Pubmed_name).
-First one is the
-	                        gff file name.
+                            First one is the gff file name.
 Second one is the strain name of gff files.
 Third one is for STRING database, and the fourth one is for Pubmed.
-Of course, you can run the script for several strains at the same time, just put comma between these strains.
-Before running it, please check the species table which should located in ANNOgesic/input/database .If you didn't download the
+Running multiple strains at the same time is acceptable, just put comma between these strains.
+Before running it, please check the species table which should be located in ANNOgesic/input/database .If the file was not downloaded before, please download it. taxon_id,
-	                        file, please download it.
-You can use taxon_id, STRING_name_compact or official_name_NCBI to represent
+                            STRING_name_compact or official_name_NCBI can be
-	                        STRING_name.BE CAREFUL, if the name which you assigned has spaces, please put "" at two ends.
-For the name of Pubmed, you can assign the name not so specific.
-If you assign a specific name, it may not be able to find the related literatures.
+                            assigned to STRING_name.BE CAREFUL, if the assigned name with spaces, please put "" at two ends.
+The name of Pubmed can be not so specific.
+If a specific name is assigned, it may not be able to find the related literatures.
       --without_strain_pubmed, -n
-	                        If you want to retrieve pubmed without assign any strains, please turn it on.
-Default is False.
+                            Retrieving pubmed without assigning strains, Default
+                            is False.
       --species_STRING SPECIES_STRING, -d SPECIES_STRING
                             Please assign the path of species table of STRING.
       --score SCORE, -ps SCORE
                             Please assign the cutoff of text-mining score.
 The value is from -1 to 1.
 Default is 0.
       --node_size NODE_SIZE, -ns NODE_SIZE
                             Please assign the size of nodes in figure, default is 4000.
       --query QUERY, -q QUERY
                             Please assign the query protein here.
 The format is
-	                        $STRAINOFGFF:$START_POINT:$END_POINT:$STRAND.If you
+                            $STRAINOFGFF:$START_POINT:$END_POINT:$STRAND.For
-	                        want to compute more than one protein, please use comma to separate them.
-For example, Staphylococcus_au reus_HG003:345:456:+.Staphylococcus_aureus_HG003:2000:
+                            multiple strains, please use comma to separate them.
+                            For example, Staphylococcus_aureus_HG003:345:456:+,Sta
+                            phylococcus_aureus_HG003:2000:3211:-.
+For computing
-	                        3211:-.
-If you want to compute all protein, just type all.
+                            all protein, just type all.
 Default is all.

 - Output files